JennEYoon/datasciY/fastai/README.md

   * Markdown -- learn a few more format items each week.
   * Github -- look nto "rebase" and "Merging" 2 upstread soruces.
 Test it out.
   * Git -- also practice using branches.
 Different ones for different small projects.
+  * Jupyter Notebook -- Learn a few keyboard shortcuts each week.
+  * Become faster and accurate typist -- each small bug from typing error takes 30 minutes to hours to find and fix!